SoNiKBooM/YouSlackBot/README.md

 ## License

-This project is still yet to be licensed.
+This project is licensed under the MIT License - see the [LICENSE.MD](https://github.com/SoNiKBooM/YouSlackBot/blob/dev/LICENSE.MD) file for details

 ## Acknowledgments